gordonwatts/atlas-plot-agent/notebooks/adl-benchmarks/results/plan-query/plan-question-02.md

 2. Steps

-    * Filter: jets with pT > 20 GeV ( typical threshold for jet reconstruction)
+    * Filter: jets with pT > 20 GeV (assuming a typical jet pT cut, but the actual cut is not specified in the prompt)
-    * Build: pT of jets (no additional calculation needed, just access the pT attribute of the jet objects)
-    * Filter: the resulting jets after applying the pT cut, to be histogrammed.
+    * Build: jet pT
+    * Histogram: jet pT

+    However, since the cut value isn't specified, we can simplify the steps to:
+    * Build: jet pT
+    * Histogram: jet pT

 3. Required Data

     * Dataset: mc23_13p6TeV:mc23_13p6TeV.801167.Py8EG_A14NNPDF23LO_jj_JZ2.deriv.DAOD_PHYSLITE.e8514_e8528_a911_s4114_r15224_r15225_p6697
     * Jets:
-      * pT (needed for filtering and plotting)
+      * pT (needed for plotting)

 4. Notes:
-  * The pT threshold for jets can vary depending on the specific analysis requirements.
-A typical threshold is around 20-30 GeV, but this can be adjusted based on the specific needs of the analysis.
-  * The choice of 20 GeV as a threshold is somewhat arbitrary and may need to be adjusted based on the specific requirements of the analysis.
-  * It is assumed that the jets are already reconstructed and available in the DAOD_PHYSLITE dataset.
+  * The prompt doesn't specify a pT cut for jets, so we're assuming all jets are to be plotted.
+If a cut is intended, it should be specified.
+  * The jet collection (e.g., AntiKt4EMTopoJets) isn't specified, so we'll need to determine the correct jet collection from the dataset.

 </div></details>